PierreBeaucoral/PierreBeaucoral.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-This is the officialwebsite of Pierre Beaucoral, a PhD student specializing in development economics at CERDI.My research focuses on climate finance, development finance, and aid allocation and effectiveness in relation to environmental issues.
+This is the official website of Pierre Beaucoral, a PhD student specializing in development economics at CERDI.
+My research focuses on climate finance, development finance, and aid allocation and effectiveness in relation to environmental issues.
 {style="text-align: justify;"}